 Raised in a Spanish-speaking household, Peter learned to speak English at age two while recuperating from a car accident that left him paralyzed from the waist down.
 Despite an amazing work ethic and informal assistance from others, he struggled in school with painfully slow reading and writing.
-After reading one of his law school papers, that had great content but some awkward phrases, I discretely asked him if he had ever been tested for a learning disability.
+After reading one of his law school papers, which had great content but some awkward phrases, I discretely asked him if he had ever been tested for a learning disability.
 Four weeks later, after helping him find inexpensive diagnostic services, he learned at the age of 25 that there was a name for his academic struggles: dyslexia (the most common type of learning disability).
 As a low-income student with a visible disability, Peter had no idea he should be evaluated for dyslexia.
 This diagnosis served as a pivotal moment for Peter; his self-confidence improved as he realized he was not struggling due to low cognitive aptitude.
 He graduated from law school with some accommodations, received extra time on the bar exam, and became a successful lawyer.

 Alarmingly, the American Psychiatric Association has recommended erasing the term “dyslexia” from the Diagnostic and Statistical Manual of Mental Disorders and replacing it with the vague and unscientific term, “Specific Learning Disorder,” in its Fifth Edition (“DSM-5”).
 If this recommendation is adopted, tens of thousands of individuals like Peter could lose a disability classification and accompanying accommodations.
 The proposed modifications would be particularly disastrous for low-income students and adults who struggle with painfully slow reading and writing.

 According to the United States Department of Education, 2,476,000 children between the ages of 3 and 21 were classified as having a learning disability in 2008-2009.
-Additionally, millions of adults are classified as having a learning disability and receive accommodations in college, on professional testing and at the workplace in order to be productive members of society.
+Additionally, millions of adults are classified as having a learning disability and receive accommodations in college, on professional testing, and at the workplace in order to be productive members of society.
 The most common form of learning disability is dyslexia yet the proposed DSM-5 (unlike the prior DSM) does not even mention dyslexia by name.

 The proposed changes to the DSM-5 could reverse the progress we have made in classifying and accommodating those with learning disabilities, particularly those with dyslexia.
 Oddly, the United States Congress seems better informed about dyslexia than the American Psychiatric Association.